discrete-notes/discrete-notes.github.io/_posts/2020-04-08-network-decomposition-0.md

 Here is the my current plan for this series:

 1. *[Local algorithms](https://discrete-notes.github.io/network-decomposition-1-local-algorithms)*,
-an introduction to local algorithm, with the example of the maximal independent set problem.
+an introduction to local algorithms, with the example of the maximal independent set problem.
 2. *[Impact for distributed algorithms](https://discrete-notes.github.io/network-decomposition-2-impact)*,
 that is, why is a network decomposition so useful.